H4RP3RK/milestone3_rcn/README.md

     - Change accordion forms to font awesome to match member_list page
     - Open two accordions at one time
 Member_list.html
-    - Add JS to filter different queries and/or search App.py x set up environ to protect password before pushing
+    x Add JS to filter different queries and/or search App.py
+    x set up environ to protect password before pushing
+    - Can I simplify the way to access user role?
     - Can the members.queries.find_one be simplified so it's not duplicated
     - Can one @app.route send to two tables?
 Want to send to query and contact?
     - Why is secret key not working when in env.py?